ex2uply/social-media-app/README.md

-# **Social Media App**
+# **Chatter - Social Media Platform**

 This project is a social media platform developed using modern web technologies.
 Users can post, interact, message, and customize their profiles.
-It supports many modern features such as Turkish and English language support and dark/light mode.
+It supports many modern features such as English language support and dark/light mode.

 ### 🔑 **Features:**